suisei-cn/pystargazer/README.md

 cd pystargazer
 python setup.py build && python setup.py install
 ```

-Expose the tracker's HTTP port to public if you want to monitor youtube broadcasts.

 ## License
 This project is licensed under MIT License - see the [LICENSE](LICENSE) file for details.